To remember... / 记得: the martin thomas memorial artwork

 To Remember / 记得 (2025) 25 mins, super 8, 16mm and 35mm: digitised.

-Animals encountered while walking in Martin’s footsteps guide us on our journey as we explore the porous boundaries between the past and the present; between this life and what comes after.
-To remember / 记得 is a poetic act of mourning—multisensory, collaborative, and deeply alive.
+Mirroring the non-linear, fragmentary experience of grieving, the film attempts to embody the emotional textures of memory.
+Sound and image often drift apart, with presence felt through absence.
+Animals encountered while walking in Martin’s footsteps guide us on our journey, as we explore the porous boundaries between the past and the present; between this life and what comes after.

-‘To remember / 记得’: an exhibition of photographs by Joanna Byrne tracing Martin’s walks through Leeds, is now on permanent display in the Martin Thomas Translation Labs, University of Leeds.
+To remember / 记得’: a solo exhibition of photographs by Joanna Byrne tracing Martin’s walks through Leeds, on permanent display in the Martin Thomas Translation Labs, Michael Sadler Building, University of Leeds.

 Where to go next.
 Image by Joanna Byrne